TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

 						'table' => 'be_groups',
 						'pid' => '0'
 					),
+					'module' => array(
-					'script' => 'wizard_list.php'
+						'name' => 'wizard_list'
 					)
 				)
 			)
+		)
 	),

-The highlighted lines are related to the Add-wizard.
-Note how it points to the :file:`wizard_add.php` script.
-The "params" array instructs the Add- wizard on how to handle the creation of the new record, i.e. which table, where to store it, etc..
-In particular the "setValue" parameter tells the wizard script that the uid of the newly created record should be inserted in the relations field of the original record (the one where we clicked the Add-wizard's icon).
+The highlighted lines are related specifically to the Add wizard.
+Note the reference to the :code:`wizard_add` key.
+The "params" array instructs the Add wizard on how to handle the creation of the new record, i.e. which table, where to store it, etc..
+In particular the "setValue" parameter tells the wizard script that the uid of the newly created record should be inserted in the relations field of the original record (the one where we clicked the Add wizard's icon).

 .. _core-wizards-edit:

-wizard\_edit.php
-""""""""""""""""
+Edit wizard
+"""""""""""

 The Edit wizard gives you a shortcut to edit references in "select" or "group" type form elements.
 Again let's look at the BE user records: